How to access EODATA using boto3 on CREODIAS

 Installing boto3

-Follow appropriate procedures on installing boto3:
+Follow the appropriate procedures on installing boto3:

 Installing boto3 on Linux